Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The paper presents original research, which has not been previously published and is not under consideration for publication in another journal; any copying of text, figures, data, or results of other authors without references is defined as plagiarism.
+• The paper presents original research, has not been previously published, and is not under consideration elsewhere.
+Any use of text, figures, data, or results from other sources is properly cited to avoid plagiarism.

-• This paper does not violate intellectual property rights of other people.
+• The submission does not infringe upon the intellectual property rights of third parties.

 Author Guidelines

-Manuscript must be of a quality and context that the Editorial Board think would be of interest to an international audience.
+Manuscripts must be of a quality and relevance that the Editorial Board considers of interest to an international audience.

 Please note that the Editorial Staff will not consider submissions that

-- do not adhere to the Author Guidelines;
+• do not comply with the Author Guidelines;

 Formatting: